pandastrike/panda-river/README.md

 # Fairmont-Reactive

 Fairmont-Reactive is a JavaScript library for functional reactive programming.
 It's part of the [Fairmont][] library.
+You can use it by itself, or simply as part of the [Fairmont][] library.

 ## Installation